napari/docs/docs/developers/documentation/index.md

   would appear on `napari.org`, and they will also install `jupytext`, which you will need to contribute documents containing code or viewer interactions.

+  Note that this will install the latest *released* version of `napari` and its development dependencies.
+This may differ from the *development* version, which is the version in the `main` branch of the napari repository.
+To install the development version, follow the [contributor guide](dev-installation).

 - **If you wish to add/amend documentation that does contain code, you will also require a clean conda environment with napari docs dependencies installed, but with a development installation of napari.**